lydiaamrane23/Lydia-s-projects/README.md

 ##  Lydia-s-projects

-👋 Hello, I am @lydiaamrane23, currently a 2 masters student in data science at Université Paris-Saclay, I am on a work and study program at Huawei
+👋 Hello, I am @lydiaamrane23, currently a  master2 student in data science at Université Paris-Saclay, I am on a " work and study program = alternance " at Huawei

 - 👀 I'm interested in data science, artificial intelligence and all new technologies